 Section 11.
-The Monarch and Royal Family shall receive an annual grant from the Treasury, apportioned by law, which is equal to .001 percent of the annual National Revenue.
-Public monies shall be used to meet all expenses connected with the Monarch's functions as Head of State and government property put at the disposal of the Royal Household shall be maintained by public revenue, but in no case shall the amounts spent on annual maintenance of the Royal Family exceed .05 percent of the National Revenue.
+The Monarch and Imperial Family shall receive an annual grant from the Treasury, apportioned by law, which is equal to .001 percent of the annual National Revenue.
+Public monies shall be used to meet all expenses connected with the Monarch's functions as Head of State and government property put at the disposal of the Imperial Household shall be maintained by public revenue, but in no case shall the amounts spent on annual maintenance of the Imperial Family exceed .05 percent of the National Revenue.

 Section 12.
-No member of the Royal Family may directly or indirectly invest in, or receive profit from any person, business, enterprise, association, group, or organization.
+No member of the Imperial Family may directly or indirectly invest in, or receive monetary benefit from any person, business, enterprise, association, group, or organization.

 Section 1.
 A Cabinet, serving at the pleasure of the Monarch, shall be responsible for the development, administration, and review of government policy.